ellisgl/GeekLab-GLPDO2/README.md

 Runs an update query and returns number of affect rows

 GLPDO->selectRows(Statement $SQL)<br/>
-Run a normal query, returns multiple rows as an array of associative arrays.
+Run a normal query, returns multiple rows as an array of associative arrays, or false.

 GLPDO->selectRow(Statement $SQL)<br/>
-Runs a normal query, returns a single row as an array.
+Runs a normal query, returns a single row as an array, or false.

 GLPDO->selectValue(Statement $SQL, $column, $default)<br/>
 Runs a normal query, returns a single column ($column) and can return a default ($default = false) value is no value is in the column.